 As you drive onto Leysdown-On-Sea you pass through a place called Bayview.
 It is less a place, but more a pub called Bayview that had houses around it.
 The pub did look nice to be fair.

-The reason to go to the Isle of Sheppey is to go to Leysdown, play on arcades, eat fish and chips, and go old school British seaside.
+The reason to go to the Isle of Sheppey is to go to Leysdown, or the Ibiza of England, which no one calls it.
+Here you play on arcades, eat fish and chips, and go to old school British seaside.
 There used to be a pub called the “talk of the Town” which is about to go on auction for about $400,000.
 I’d buy it if I had that much money, I do not.
 The best fish and chip shop of Leysdown (Ron Woods Fish and Chips) is here.
-The surviving pub the Rose and Crown are not only still buzzing, but still has an old-style shell-fish car outside selling his wares.
+The surviving pub the Rose and Crown is not only still buzzing, but still has an old-style shell-fish car outside selling his wares.
 Classic British seaside street food.
 I got me some cockles rinsed in vinegar.

 On from Leysdown!